915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 In C\+\+ terminology, normally class members (including the data members) are *public* (except see below [Private Variables](#tut-private)), and all member functions are *virtual*.
-As in Modula\-3, there are no shorthands for referencing the objectâs members from its methods: the method function is declared with an explicit first argument representing the object, which is provided implicitly by the call.
+As in Modula\-3, there are no shorthands for referencing the object’s members from its methods: the method function is declared with an explicit first argument representing the object, which is provided implicitly by the call.
 As in Smalltalk, classes themselves are objects.
 This provides semantics for